 - Litigation Support

-No matter which industry you decide to work in, the most important thing for all proofreaders is to have an extremely strong attention to detail and a knack for finding mistakes.
+No matter which industry you decide to work in, the most important skill needed for all proofreader jobs remote and in office is an extremely strong attention to detail and a knack for finding mistakes.

 Online businesses hire proofreaders for all kinds of remote proofreading jobs including: